Rigter/rigter/README.md

 ### I'm Omar Ramírez from Mexico City.

-With over 17 years of experience in **software development**, I have worked with leading tech companies and advertising agencies across Mexico, the USA, and beyond.
+With over 17 years of experience in **software development**, I have worked with leading tech companies and advertising agencies across Mexico, the USA and beyond.

-As a developer, I have built applications using:

 As a developer, I have built applications using: